lockss/lockss-rtd-manual/docs/configuring.rst

 2. If you answer :kbd:`Y`: to the previous question, you will see these additional questions:

-   1. Prompt: :guilabel:`Enable classic LOCKSS crawler?`
+   a.
+Prompt: :guilabel:`Enable classic LOCKSS crawler?`

       Enter :kbd:`Y` if you want to run the classic LOCKSS crawler, otherwise :kbd:`N`.
 (Most LOCKSS networks using the crawler service use the classic LOCKSS crawler.)

-   2. Prompt: :guilabel:`Enable Wget crawler?`
+   b.
+Prompt: :guilabel:`Enable Wget crawler?`

       Enter :kbd:`Y` if you want to enable the usage of the external Wget crawler, otherwise :kbd:`N`.